-These movies about racism on Netflix capture the African-American experience.
+These movies about racism on Netflix capture the African-American experience (including these Police Brutality Movies).
 Racism movies on Netflix chronicle the personal experiences with racism of Black Americans from the 1960s to current times.
 (Find more Black movies on Netflix.)

 What is race?

 Race is a concept used in the categorization of humans into groups, called races or racial groups, based on combinations of shared physical traits, ancestry, genetics, and social or cultural traits.
 (Source)

 Racism is the belief in the superiority of one race over another, which often results in discrimination and prejudice towards people based on their race or ethnicity.
 (Source)

 These racism movies on Netflix include documentaries, classic movies, and modern biographical dramas.